Mirijevo: History and population

+Elementary school was founded in 1851, completely funded by the donations from the denizens.

 In the 19th and early 20th century, the area of modern Bulbulder neighborhood in Zvezdara consisted of yards and gardens.
 Bulgarian settlers were cultivating vegetables, which was then directly sold on the wooden benches in front of the gardens.
 The settlement changed after the city cemetery was transferred from Tašmajdan to the northern section of the Bulbulder, as the Belgrade New Cemetery, in the 1886-1927 period.
 The creek of Bulbuderski potok was channeled and the construction of the houses began while the gardeners were transferred to Mirijevo.

 Mirijevo used to be a separate village, outside Belgrade's urban zone, but as Belgrade developed, by the early 1970s Mirijevo became part of the city's urban area and lost separate status after 1971, becoming local community (mesna zajednica, sub-municipal administrative unit) within Belgrade city proper (uža teritorija grada).
 Massive population growth ensued.
 In 2011 population of the settlement was 41,407.